Paddy McCourt sexual assault case adjourned for a further four weeks

-Most of the issues holding up the contest involving former Derry City and Celtic footballer Patrick McCourt have been resolved Derry Magistrate's Court heard today.
+Most of the issues holding up the contest involving former Finn Harps, Derry City and Celtic footballer Patrick McCourt have been resolved Derry Magistrate's Court heard today.

 The case was initially adjourned for four week until today (September 1).